lukfor/pgs-catalog-harmoniser/README.md

 ## Step 3: Download all scores from ExPRSweb or Cancer-PRSweb

-The following command downloads all scores from PGS-Catalog and creates harmonized files for all of them (e.g. build hg38):
+The following command downloads all scores from a PRSweb instance and creates harmonized files for all of them (e.g. build hg38):

 ```
 nextflow run normalize-prsweb.nf \